RobotJiang/unicorn_use_special_port/README.md

 ## Description

-If your rails app running on a special port(none 80 port) under Nginx + Unicorn.
+If your rails app running on a special port(non-80 port) under Nginx + Unicorn.
 then all redirect action in your rails app will be leaded to http 80 port, this may be not you want.

-When you deploy rails use Nginx + Unicorn, but you want to use a special port (e.g. 8080, 3000, and so on).
+Or when you deploy rails use Nginx + Unicorn, but you want to use a special non-80 port (e.g. 8080, 3000, and so on).

 To use this gem, to config a special port in your production.rb file, above all problems will be resolved.